Launch a Sponsored Product Campaign

 Ensuring budget is sufficient to stay live for as long as possible each day to capture maximum potential for ad attributed sales.

-Daily Budgets: If you’re on daily budgets, regularly check to ensure your daily budget is sufficient by checking the Time of Day cap-out data on the campaign dashboard, and actioning on the recommended daily budgets provided.
+• Daily Budgets: If you’re on daily budgets, regularly check to ensure your daily budget is sufficient by checking the Time of Day cap-out data on the campaign dashboard, and actioning on the recommended daily budgets provided.
+Utilize Optimized Pacing to dynamically allocate spend based on traffic patterns, and apply a Total Campaign Budget to maintain control over overall spend.

 Product Adjustments